rodtoll/homebridge-isy-js/README.md

 software will fail adding the HomeBridge to your HomeKit network.
 To address this issue this platform provides an option to screen out devices based on criteria specified in the config.

+NEEDED: Someone with a Venstat Insteon thermostat to add support for it.
+I will accept submissions for implementations if someone is interested.

 # Installation

 1. Install homebridge using: npm install -g homebridge